Wondering what are the best countries to teach English and save money? Have student loan debt you want to pay off?

 Korea is going to be one of the best places to teach English abroad and save money.
 Why?
 Because in Korea most teachers get free housing, severance pay, free airline tickets, and some get a pension as well.
 If you sign a contract to a school that offers these benefits then it shouldn't be hard unless of course you are a spender.

-How to save a $1000 a month in Taiwan
+How can you save a $1000 a month in Taiwan?

 In Taiwan you will probably have to juggle a couple of jobs to do that since schools do not usually offer benefits.
 If you get a salaried buxiban job in the evening (NT$48-60,000) and a part time morning job teaching kindergarten kids or adults then it shouldn't be a problem.
 Most part time jobs pay $NT600 an hour.
 So if you find a couple of hours in the morning then that could be another NT$24,000 a month.

 If you are a licensed teacher then you can get a public school job that pays NT$65,000+.
 Then it might be possible to do it with just that.

 I worked mostly part time jobs in Taiwan.
 At the most I worked 18-20 hours a week when I lived in Tainan.
 With that I didn't have a problem saving $500 a month.
 If I had worked in the mornings for a few hours as well I could have saved a $1000 a month, but I wasn't really interested and I had to travel about 30-40 minutes to work then.